essc/clp_foss4g_workshop/source/maxent_data_prep.rst

 (Hernandez et al., 2006) and this can be done by removing duplicate records on each pixel.

+..
+Explain bias further.

 1. Launch QGIS and load CSV using the |adddelimitedtext| :guilabel:`Add delimited text layer`.

-If the plugin is not enabled, go to :menuselection:`Plugins -->`
+If the plugin is not enabled,
+go to :menuselection:`Plugins -->`
 |mActionShowPluginManager| :guilabel:`Manage Plugins`.
 and check :guilabel:`Add delimited text layer`.

-2. On :guilabel:`Create a Layer from a Delimited Text file` window, click :guilabel:`Browse` and select ``Copsychus_cebuensis.csv`` in the file directory where the csv is saved.
+2. On :guilabel:`Create a Layer from a Delimited Text file` window, click :guilabel:`Browse` and select ``Copsychus_cebuensis.csv`` in the directory where the CSV is saved.

 3. On the same window, choose :guilabel:`Selected delimiters` and check the :guilabel:`Comma` option.
 In the